 As the weather cools, the pumpkins and skeletons emerge from their storage boxes, death becomes a regular topic of discussion.
 But we wanted to learn more about the real nitty-gritty.
-We talked to one of our in-house doctors, Ben Stueben about his experience performing autopsies.
-Can you relate to his experiences?
+We talked to a board-certified Pathologist with over 40 years of experience, Dr. Charu Subramony about her experience performing autopsies.
+Can you relate to her experiences?
 Share yours below.

 How many autopsies have you performed?

 I do not have an exact count.
 Definitely more than 1000.

 How much can you learn from a person’s lifestyle in their autopsy?

 We often get requests for autopsies on a person whose medical history is not available.
 We can tell a lot: Was he a smoker?
 Did he have diabetes?
 Did he have hypertension etc.?

 How much time between the time of death and an autopsy is ideal?
 Can you wait too long?

 Ideally, an autopsy must be done as soon as the patient dies because post-mortem decay of the body starts immediately after death even if the body is kept cool.
 Generally, autopsies can be done up to 72 hours after death.

 What’s the most shocking thing you’ve ever seen?